 For most international travelers, getting to Tibet will involve at least two legs: the first to get to the gateways of Kathmandu (Nepal) and a city of China.
 There are nonstop flights from Kathmandu to Lhasa, or you can travel overland via Gyirong Port since Aug 2017.
 There are trains and flights to/from mainland China to Tibet.

 There are many cities has train to Lhasa, eg. Xining, Chengdu, Chongqing, Beijing, Shanghai, Guangzhou. etc, If you really want to experience the train to/from Tibet, we suggest you to choose Xining, of which has more trains to/from Lhasa daily, thus easier and cheaper to purchase.
-If it’s altitude you are worried about, the better solution is to have an extra rest day in Lhasa before start any sightseeing.
+If altitude is a concern, the better solution is to have an extra rest day in Lhasa before start any sightseeing.

-Foreign travelers are not allowed to travel by public transport outside Lhasa city in Tibet.
+Foreign travelers can’t travel by public transport outside Lhasa city in Tibet.
 A proper travel-licensed vehicle is necessary to travel outside Lhasa city.
-There are many check points outside Lhasa city, where your Tibet Permits and your driver’s travel vehicle license will be checked again and again.
+There are many checkpoints outside Lhasa city, where your Tibet Permits and your driver’s travel vehicle license will be checked again and again.

-However, foreign travellers can explore Lhasa city by yourself as long as you don’t enter any attractions (to enter attractions in Tibet foreigners are required to be accompanied by local guide) and remain inside Lhasa city (eg. You cannot go for an excursion outside Lhasa city with a taxi which is not a travel-licensed vehicle).
+However, foreign travellers can explore Lhasa city by yourself as long as you don’t enter any attractions (to enter attractions in Tibet, foreigners need to book tours) and remain inside Lhasa city (eg. You cannot go for an excursion outside Lhasa city with a non tourism vehicle).

-Tibet is available to travel all year round except during late February to early April for usually during this one month or so, Tibet is closed to foreign travellers.
-The best time to travel Tibet is from April to October, the warmer parts of the year in spring and summer when most areas of Tibet are accessible.
+Tibet is available to travel all year round except during late February to early April.
+That is when authorities close Tibet to foreign travellers.
+The best time to travel to Tibet is from April to October, the warmer parts of the year in spring and summer when most areas of Tibet are accessible.

-Since November, most places of Tibet will start to snow, and the temperatures can get quite extreme at high altitude places, such as Lake Namtso, Mt Everest, etc. making them inaccessible.
-For travellers don’t mind the cold, winter of central Tibet has its charm too – less tourists & lower price!
+Starting from November, most places of Tibet will start to snow.
+The temperatures can get quite extreme at high altitude places, such as Lake Namtso, Mt Everest, etc. making them inaccessible.
+For travellers who don’t mind the cold, winter in Tibet has its charm too.
+It will be less touristy and cheaper!

 Accommodation in Tibet

 Accommodation in Tibet is in general not so high standarded except few 5 star international hotels in Lhasa city.
 At times we as travel agent also worried a named 3 star or 4 star here will give you the wrong impressions.
 Just keep in mind hotels in Tibet is not to be compared with the same rate hotels in big cities of what you are used to, especially outside Lhasa city.
-Sometimes some hotels may not even be rated with star signs out front.
+Many hotels don’t have a star rating.

 Except major cities in Tibet such as Lhasa, Shigatse, Tsetang, and Nyingtri, other places may only have 3 star, guesthouse, and dorm beds as best available.
-For example, in Gyantse the best available is local 3 star hotel; in Mt Everest area, there is only dorm bed available either at the monastery guesthouse of Rongbuk Monastery or at the nomad tent of Everest Base Camp; at the shore of Lake Namtso, there is only guesthouse with dorm bed or twin rooms available.
+For example, in Gyantse the best available is local 3 star hotel.
+At Mt Everest area, there are only dorm style guesthouses available.
+You can choose to stay at the guesthouse of Rongbuk Monastery or at the nomad tent at Everest Base Camp.
+At Namtso, there is only guesthouse with dorm bed or twin rooms available.

 Public Restrooms in Tibet

-We are shame to admit but it is true that in some remote parts of Tibet, the public restrooms are awful.
+We don’t want to admit this but the public restrooms are awful in Tibet.
 You are suggest to bring sanitary wipes and hand sanitizer, and prepare you own rolls of toilet papers.
 At places such as Mt Everest, public bathrooms are literally just a hole in the ground.
-Bring something that can cover your nose and mouth is suggested.
+We suggest that you bring something that can cover your nose and mouth.

 What to Eat in Tibet

-There are many different kinds of restaurants available in Lhasa city, such as Tibetan cuisine, Chinese cuisine, Western cuisine, Muslim cuisine, Indian cuisine and Japanese cuisine, etc. However, the choices thinner to Tibetan and Chinese cuisines mainly once you leave Lhasa city travel into minor cities and towns and villages of Tibet.
+There are many different kinds of restaurants available in Lhasa city.
+The most popular include Tibetan cuisine, Chinese cuisine, Western cuisine, Muslim cuisine, Indian cuisine and Japanese cuisine, etc. Outside Lhasa, the choices become fewer.
+There are normally only Tibetan and Chinese cuisines in rural areas.

 Outside Lhasa city, most restaurants offer simple meals of Tibetan noodles in broth, yak momo (steamed dumplings with yak meat), stir-fried vegetable and meat with rice or noodle.
 They are ideal simple meals for travellers although some foreigners may find them a bit oily or spicy.
 Make sure you ask your guide for recommendation.

-During trekking days, the more comfortable way would be to hire a professional cook to come along and prepare meals for you during the trek, but often it is expensive to do so.
-Or you can prepare some simple instant noodles and dry jerky. etc. to make do.
+During trekking days, the more comfortable way would be to hire a professional cook.
+He or she can come along and prepare meals for you during the trek.
+However, this is quite expensive to do.
+You can simply prepare some simple instant noodles and dry jerky. etc.

 What to Wear in Tibet

-Tibetan Plateau has an average elevation of above 3000 meters, the weather here is very different from what you are used to in low-altitude areas.
+Tibetan Plateau has an average elevation of above 3000 meters.
+The weather here is likely to be very different from where you are from.
 General speaking, Tibet is colder and the daily temperature changes quite dramatically.

-General speaking the weather can be divided in two periods in Tibet: from April to October is the warmer part of the year averagely from 12 ℃-23 ℃; from November to next March is the colder part of the year averagely from -12℃to -10℃.
+General speaking there are two seasons in Tibet.
+From April to October is the warmer part of the year averagely from 12 ℃-23 ℃.
+From November to next March is the colder part of the year averagely from -12℃to -10℃.

-We used to play a game here of how to spot a tourist – Tibetans are used to the dramatic temperature changes within a day, and they wear the same outfit for the whole day; but tourists are busy with taking off and putting on clothes in different times of a day, and always feel you have choose the wrong outfit for the day.
-Even you are to travel Tibet during the summer of August, if your itinerary includes places like Mt Everest, Lake Namtso, etc, down jacket is a must!
+We used to play a game here of how to spot a tourist.
+Tibetans are used to the dramatic temperature changes within a day, and they wear the same outfit for the whole day.
+But tourists are busy with taking off and putting on clothes in different times of a day.
+You might also feel that you have always chosen the wrong outfit for the day.
+Even if you visit Tibet in summer, if your itinerary includes places like Mt Everest, down jacket is a must!
 At high altitude places, it is still cold in summer especially during the night.

 Internet Access in Tibet

 Most hotels, cafes and restaurants have free wifi in Tibet.
 Some hotels only offer free wifi in its lobby, and some even in your rooms.
-However, as with everywhere in China, Google, Facebook, Twitter, etc. are blocked.
+However, similar to everywhere in China, Google, Facebook, Twitter, etc. are not accessible.
 You can download and install a few VPNs before you enter China and see which works here later.

 Money in Tibet

 As in the rest of China, the legal currency in Tibet is Renminbi (RMB), also called as China Yuan (CNY).
-To change enough RMB prior you enter Tibet is highly suggested as the exchange rate in Tibet is often bad, plus you don’t want to waste your travel time in Tibet to go to banks.
+We suggest that you exchange enough RMB prior to your arrival in Tibet because the exchange rate in Tibet is often bad.
+Also, you don’t want to waste your travel time in Tibet on going to banks.

 Bank of China is the only place in Tibet to change foreign currency and travellers cheques.
 Top-end hotels in Lhasa have exchange services but only for guests.
 Visa card charges very high service fee of about 4%.
-Travellers are suggested to bring cash to avoid these extra service fees.
+Travellers should plan to bring cash to avoid these extra service fees.